 - Waste always remains stable

 - Save you time and money making soil non-hazardous

 - Protect the environment from contamination

-Because of its effectiveness, it’s been used on thousands of tons of heavy metal contaminated soil.
-Its chemistry has a proven long-term stability benefit.
+Because of its effectiveness, it’s also been used on thousands of tons of heavy metal contaminated soil remediation fixation projects.
+Its chemistry has a proven long-term stability benefit for lead fixation.
 You can apply it at low dose rates and have peace of mind knowing that the waste will remain stable, always.